 10. Build a strong, trusted brand first

-I waited a long time before monetizing Get In the Hot Spot because I didn’t want to plaster my blog in ugly ads.
+I waited a long time before monetizing Get In the Hot Spot because I didn’t want to plaster my blog with ugly ads.
 Stay true to your values and avoid overloading your blog with advertising or sponsored blog posts because it will cheapen your brand.

 The Final Word on Sponsored Blog Posts

 Charging more for sponsored blog posts and delivering quality is better for readers, advertisers, and bloggers like you and me.

 Remember, a sponsored blog post is a personal recommendation from you – from a real person your readers know and trust.
 Don’t sell yourselves or your readers short.
 Price high because quality lasts and doesn’t come cheap and brands know that.

 Your time, work and recommendation is valuable and it’s worth paying for.